Infermeno/STARVE-FREE-READER-WRITERS-Problem/README.md

 ```

 ### Writer
-Following is the code for writer in classical solution.
+Writer code for classical solution is as follows:

 ```cpp
 wait(wrt_mutex);